Last updated February 2020.

 What Data we collect

-When you send us information, talk to us over the phone, submit an online form or when you visit one of our websites, we may collect both personal and pseudonymous data about you.
+When you send us information, talk to us over the phone, submit an online form or when you visit one of our websites, we may collect both pseudonymous data about you.

 Data you provide to us

-When you participate in, access, purchase or sign up to any of our services, activities or online content, such as magazine subscriptions, newsletters, competitions or events, we receive personal information about you.
-This can consist of information such as your name, email address, postal address, telephone or mobile number, as well as information collected about your use of our services (such as when you enter our sites and how long you stay on them).
+When you participate in, access, purchase, sign up to or apply for any of our products, services, activities or online content, such as magazine subscriptions, newsletters, competitions or events, vehicle purchases or enquiries – we receive personal information about you.
+This can consist of information such as your main personal information (e.g. your name, date of birth and contact information), financial information (e.g. your income, credit rating), information about your profession or work, information about your family and other relationships, as well as information collected about your use of our services (such as when you enter our sites and how long you stay on them).

 If you are the parent or guardian of a child under 13 (“Child” or “Children”), and have provided us with information belonging to a Child, then alongside the Child’s data provided, we may also process limited personal data about you, so we can record your consent to store, process and use this information about the Child to fulfil the service you have purchased or signed up to on their behalf.
 We may use your contact details to communicate with you about the Child’s use of these products or services.
 We will never knowingly send marketing communications to a Child under the age of 13.
 If you believe we have collected personal information about your Child without your consent, you may contact us at firstname.lastname@example.org and request that we remove information about your Child.